JeuJeus/blog/content/blog/security/apple/does-not-care-about-you.md

 I would like to clarify this statement with another quote:

-> The guiding principle of the App Store is simple—we want to provide **a safe experience for users to get apps** and a
+> The guiding principle of the App Store is simple — we want to provide **a safe experience for users to get apps** and a
 > great opportunity for all developers to be successful.
 > We do this by offering a **highly curated App Store where every app is reviewed by experts** and an editorial team
 > helps users discover new apps every day.
 > We also **scan each app for malware and other software that may impact user safety, security, and privacy**.
-> These efforts have made **Apple’s platforms the safest** for consumers around the world.
+> These efforts have made **Apple’s platforms the safest** for consumers around the world.[4]

 ## And what about Fake Apps?